 If you wish to locate a provider accredited by a specific group, like CARF, you can look them up on the accreditor’s website.
 CARF International provides a “find an accredited provider” section.

-Overall, accredited and certified rehabilitation centers maintain standards of continuous quality that centers which are merely licensed do not have to maintain.
+Overall, accredited and certified rehab centers maintain standards of continuous quality that centers which are merely licensed do not have to maintain.
 Accredited centers are expected to consistently provide services which adhere to these stringent standards.
 It follows that superior standards and quality will make for happier, drug-free clients.